 The Gondorians are the inhabitants of the southern Numenorian kingdom and have been fighting the forces of Sauron for most of their lives.
 Being the nation that is under constant threat of Mordor, Harad, and Umbar, the people have formed a strong military and are very capable warriors, compared to other humans.
 It is important to note that in this game, there is a sub-group of Gondor: Outlands.
 As these Gondor characters do not share the Outlands trait, it is assumed that most characters come from Eastern Gondor, in the area near Minas Tirith.

 Better get your wallet out for this, as there are a lot of Gondor cards mixed into a multitude of expansions for the game.
 The trait was around since the Core Set and had some strong development during the Against the Shadow cycle.
 Over the course of recent cycles, some more strong Gondor heroes have been released that can be found in many decks today.
+They received another wave of cards during the Vengeance of Mordor cycle, linking the trait closer to Valour.
+If you are buying for this trait, consider the expansions in bold first:

 - Core Set